 During our trip, all meals and group equipment are included as we show you the best sites in the area.
 We will paddle all the way through the Broughton group exploring the stunning archipelago as we go.
 On our final day, we will get picked up by a boat and shuttled back to Telegraph Cove.
 Using a boat shuttle for our return trip allows us the opportunity to travel as far as possible while kayaking, without retracing any of our strokes.
 In previous years, we paddled from Vancouver Island all the way to the mainland through a maze of beautiful islands!

 Once back in town, we will head out for a final meal together as a group and stay with our local accommodation provider again.
-Our final day on September 12th we will shuttle you back to Comox airport to start your homeward journey or to head out on your own to explore beautiful Vancouver Island.
+On our final day together August 29th, we will shuttle you back to Comox airport to start your homeward journey or to head out on your own to explore beautiful Vancouver Island.

 A day-by-day plan to guide your journey ahead.
 Just keep in mind that it may change due to weather or group needs.

 - Shuttles to and from Comox Airport direct to Telegraph Cove

 - Accommodation in Telegraph Cove Aug 21st and 28th Pre and Post Trip